 The requests must be diverted to the concerned department for accurate resolution, another step in this complex process.
 Consumer expectations have changed significantly since COVID-19, with 68% expecting the company to have a more extensive digital footprint.

-Modern technology, like utilities QR Code, has resulted in a significant shift in service delivery.
+Modern technology, like utility QR codes, has resulted in a significant shift in service delivery.
 Utility QR codes now allow companies to create service request forms that customers can submit online for easier tracking, offering quick resolution and reducing the amount of paperwork.

 With the rise of digital form solutions, utilities can streamline data collection and automate processes, making service requests more efficient.
+Using a utility form QR code allows customers to access and submit forms quickly from their phones, reducing delays and errors.
 This transition from traditional paperwork to a digital framework has been a turning point for the energy industry and will continue to change how utilities resolve issues.

 What is a form QR code?